-As mentioned above, Error!
-Reference source not found. provides a picture of all the identified international stakeholders within their respective stakeholder groups.
-It should be noted that although Figure A.2 divides stakeholders into groups based on a single criterion, many organizations and programs often fit into more than one category.
+As mentioned above, Figure A.1 provides a picture of all the identified international stakeholders within their respective stakeholder groups.
+Note that although Figure A.1 divides stakeholders into groups based on a single criterion, many organizations and programs often fit into more than one category.